 - Paradeplatz, a popular central square and tram junction, surrounded by bank headquarters, bars and coffee shops in the vicinity, worth seeing.

-- Hauptbahnhof (Zürich Central Station), a quite large building, where the main train station is located, full of shops, stores and budget eats, mostly busy and overcrowded.
+- Hauptbahnhof (Zürich Central Station), a quite large building, where the main train station is located, full of shops, stores and budget eats, usually busy and overcrowded.

-- Walking by the lake promenade of Zurich is quite an experience , especially during sunset as view of the city is simply amazing.
+- Walking by the lake promenade of Zurich is quite an experience , especially during sunset, the view of the city is simply amazing.

 NOT TO MISS!!

 Polybahn is a funicular train, known as UBS Polybahn, located right in the very heart of the city, a way of popular public transport and a good way to reach the hill and enjoy lovely views all over the city.
-Polybahn departs from the central square, over the Limmat bridge and is a short – 2 minute – ride to ETH, Zurich university in science and technology and the Polyterrasse, a popular square that offers panoramic views to the city and has a variety of coffee shops to hang out and enjoy a beautiful viewpoint of the town.
-One way ticket 1,20 CHF (1€).
+Polybahn departs from the central square, over the Limmat bridge and offers a short – 2 minute – ride to ETH, Zurich university in science and technology and the Polyterrasse, a popular square that offers panoramic views to the city and has a variety of coffee shops to hang out and enjoy a beautiful viewpoint of the town (1,20 CHF (1€).

-Grossmünster is a Romanesque-style Protestant church, in the old town.
-Beautiful interior and one of Zurich’s main landmarks.
-Definitely a must visit, not to miss reaching the top of the tower.
-Long climb – 172 steps – and a very narrow staircase to reach the top of the tower, but views well worth the effort.
+Grossmünster is a Romanesque-style Protestant church, located in the old town.
+The interior is stunning!
+Grossmünster is one of Zurich’s main landmarks.
+Grossmünster is a must visit, especially if you reach the top of the tower.
+The top of the church requires a long climb – 172 steps!
+There is a narrow staircase to reach the top of the tower, however views well worth the effort.
 View to the city and lake is just amazing!!
 Entrance to the church is free, fee to the tower is 4€.

 An affordable way to explore Zurich is by bicycle.
 “Züri rollt”, is an initiative that provides locals and tourists with the chance to view Zurich on wheels.
 Velostation is located in the main railway station district in Europaplatz.
 Bike rentals run from 8.00am to 9.30pm, Monday to Sunday.
-A valid ID and a deposit of CHF 20 required to book your ride.
-When you return the bicycle, you get back your deposit.
-No reservation needed, just turn up!
-A very good choice, comparing to the expensive public transport fees of Zurich.
+A valid ID and a deposit of CHF 20 are required to book your ride.
+When you return the bicycle, you are getting back your deposit.
+There is no need to reserve, just turn up!
+Züri rollt is a very good and affordable option to see the city.

 You ll find 1200 public fountains with drinkable water around Zurich.
 Swiss top quality drinking water of natural resources, free of charge.